 Typically, it is necessary to wait 1 year for the swelling to resolve prior to doing a revision or secondary rhinoplasty.
-There are rare exceptions to the rule if there is an obvious deformity which may need to be repaired sooner.
+There are rare exceptions to the rule if there is an obvious deformity that needs to be repaired sooner.

 How long does revision rhinoplasty surgery take?

-How long does the healing process take after revision rhinoplasty?
+How long does it take to heal after revision rhinoplasty?

 Can a previous rhinoplasty make my lip appear longer and flatter?

-If too much was removed from the bottom part of the nasal septum, the columella (middle piece of skin separating the right and left nostrils) becomes pulled up too much or retracted, the upper lip can then appear flatter and longer.
+If too much was removed from the bottom part of the nasal septum and the columella is pulled up too much or retracted, then the upper lip can appear flatter and longer.
 To correct this, an implant or nasal graft called a plumping graft or subnasal graft may be used to push the columella down and lift the upper lip region.

-- "Correcting the Drooping Tip and Hanging Columella in Revision Rhinoplasty" Chapter in Rhinoplasty Medical Textbook
+"Correcting the Drooping Tip and Hanging Columella in Revision Rhinoplasty" Chapter in Rhinoplasty Medical Textbook The Drooping Tip